eltonjr/json-interface-linter/README.md

 Custom marshalers can also be checked by being specified in a file and informed to the linter

 ```
-json-interface -marshalers=file.txt ./...
+json-interface -marshal.marshalers=file.txt ./...
 ```

 A custom marshaler can also inform which of the arguments is the value being marshaled.
 Arguments are optional, positional and zero based, with zero as default.

 Example of a marshalers file: